Lightning-Universe/Training-Studio_app/docs/source/training_studio.rst

 .. displayitem::
    :header: Show or Download Artifacts
-   :description: Learn how to interact with your Research Studio App artifacts
+   :description: Learn how to interact with your Training Studio App artifacts
    :col_css: col-md-6
    :button_link: workflows/show_or_download_artifacts.html
    :height: 180

 .. displayitem::
    :header: Show or Download Logs
-   :description: Learn how to interact with your Research Studio App logs
+   :description: Learn how to interact with your Training Studio App logs
    :col_css: col-md-6
    :button_link: workflows/show_or_download_logs.html
    :height: 180